Last Updated on 17th April 2023

 Underground 3D Mapping

-With the recent introduction and constant evolution of handheld SLAM (Simultaneous Localization and Mapping) underground 3D mapping and scanning has become safer, quicker, more automated, highly repeatable, and more effective.
+With the recent introduction and constant evolution of handheld SLAM (Simultaneous Localisation and Mapping) underground 3D mapping and scanning have become safer, quicker, more automated, highly repeatable, and more effective.

-The ease-of-use and portability of the scanner means daily scans are no longer a wish, but a reality.
-Anybody can be trained to use a ZEB scanner – there is no longer the need to send surveyors into the mines, giving them more time to analyse the data being captured.
+The ease of use and portability of the laser scanner means daily scans are no longer a wish, but a reality.
+Anybody can be trained to use a ZEB scanner so there is no longer the need to send surveyors into the mines, giving them more time to analyse the captured data.

-Why is Georeferencing Important for Underground 3D Mapping?
+Why is Georeferencing Important for Underground 3D Mobile Mapping?

 One laser scanner, many solutions

-Having robust and innovative scanners, like those in the ZEB family, without the need for GPS to capture data, opens up the potential for solutions that can resolve issues that mines face today.
+Having a robust and innovative laser scanner, like those in the ZEB handheld device family, without the need for GPS to capture data of the surrounding environment, opens up the potential for solutions that can resolve issues that mines face today.

-GeoSLAM Convergence Analysis provides rapid, regular, cost effective ways of detecting the velocity of change of rock movement.
+GeoSLAM Convergence Analysis provides rapid, regular, cost-effective ways of detecting the velocity of change in rock movement in underground environments.
 This is not only operationally important but can also be a critical indicator of potential slope/rockface instability.